 Sioux Falls, SD

-Located in the city of Sioux Falls in South Dakota, Augustana College is a private, Evangelical school that offers more than 50 undergraduate majors and about 12 pre-professional programs.
-Outside the classroom, Augustana students can get involved in Division II sports, more than 60 clubs, and a community service organization.
+Located in Sioux Falls, South Dakota, Augustana College is a private school that offers more than 50 undergraduate majors and about a dozen pre-professional programs.
+Outside the classroom, Augustana students can get involved in Division II sports, community service and more than 90 clubs.

 A private institution, Marietta College was founded in 1797.
 Marietta College offers a Greek system, where 41 percent of the student body is involved in a sorority and 23 percent is involved in a fraternity.

 Located in southwest Ohio, Cedarville University is a private school with a strong emphasis on Christianity.
 Students can explore their faiths through gospel and ministry teams, mission trips, daily chapels, and a Christian-rock campus radio station.

 Founded in 1955, Dordt College is a private institution.
 Dordt College follows a semester-based academic calendar and its admissions are considered selective.